ericoporto/ags-manual-wiki/Character.md

 Checks whether the character currently has the specified inventory item.
 Returns *true* if they do, or *false* if they don't.

-The parameter is the inventory item's Script O-Name from the editor (for example, *iPoster*).
+The parameter is the inventory item's Script Name from the editor (for example, *iPoster*).

 Example: